Lastaapps/fb-pages-discord-bot/README.md

 If you used system user token, revoke tokens of the system user.

 ## Own deployment and Authorization

+The server is configured using envirinment variables.
+All the variables have to be set.
+See `env_example` with configuration example.

 ### Facebook Graph API